exavolt/exavolt.github.io/content/posts/containerized-development-environment/index.md

 ![image](images/01-pick-base.png#center)

-We can then add additional features to be included in the environment, including combining three techs, e.g., Go, NodeJS, and MongoDB.
+We can then add additional features to be included in the environment, including combining multiple techs, e.g., Go, NodeJS, and MongoDB.
 In fact, we can add everything if it's needed by the project.

 ![image](images/02-select-features.png#center)

-If it's needed, we can also provide our own Dockerfile.
+If we require something that can't be provided through JSON, we can use our own Dockerfile to specify our custom image.

 ---

 ## Advantages

 - Perfectly replicable development environments (almost)
+  - including the tools, other techs, and extensions
   - making them easy to share
 - Isolated from host and from other projects’ environment
   - no need to dirty the host system
   - no need to update host's environment variables
-  - no need to hunt for files or environment variables when done with an environment
+  - no need to hunt for files and environment variables when done with an environment
-- Self-contained including tools and VSCode extensions
+- Automatic
-  - no need to follow some steps to install tools or extensions
+  - no need to follow some tedious steps to install tools or extensions
   - if a tool is needed, just add it into the definition and it will automatically be installed when the environment is rebuilt
-- Destroying an environment is easy, switching between runtime versions, including to experimental versions, is easy.
-Recreating is easy.
-- Great for experimenting with development with various techs
-- Reduce cognitive loads and setting up hassles — the definition is the documentation

 ## Disadvantages

 - Requires Docker, VSCode and [Dev Container extension](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-containers).
 It might be supported by other IDEs.
 - It takes more disk space as there will be copies of compilers, runtimes and other tools across environments.
-But this can be offseted by destroying unused environments.
+But this can be offseted by destroying unused environments (easy and quick!).
 - Larger memory usage
 - Sharing resources with the host machine or other virtualized / simulated environments usually require extra steps.
 But the upside, we will notice it well when a resource sharing is required